 Second is Éire’s Viking.
 This is the romance of the trilogy, telling how the Vikings—who had initially wanted to bring their beliefs and customs to the Green Island and install them in their entirety—came to marry and become Christians.
 The reader will see how a man of Nordweg comes to adopt Éire as his home.
 And I have a Pinterest board in progress for this title, too.

 Third is Éire’s Devil King.
-Now being written, this will be the tale of Tuirgeis, who will one day be considered the most bloodthirsty tyrant Ireland has ever known.
+Due out in Spring, 2015, this is the tale of Tuirgeis, who will one day be considered the most bloodthirsty tyrant Ireland has ever known.
 Introduced in Éire’s Captive Moon, he is the man who claimed the High Kingship of Ireland for his own.
 The histories tell one tale of him; I will tell another.

 And, because this is a favorite of mine, here is the (in)famous Viking Kittens video, featuring Led Zepplin’s Immigrant Song.
 Originally from rathergood.com